Prathamesh-Shanbhag/100Days-Of-Code/r1-log.md

 🚩 I over trained the model not realizing it should be stopped when we get a stable value.

 🖥️ Work:
-🚩Submitted my application for Microsoft Learn Student Ambassador Program!
+🚩Submitted My Application for Microsoft Learn Student Ambassador Program!
 🚩 Trying to keep things transparent so hence sharing about this with everyone that my CFP for the lightning talk for @devrelcon Tokyo got rejected!
 🚩 Nevertheless I will be attending the event because, the speakers are absolutely amazing!